anic17/unicode-getch/README.md

 ## Technical Limitation

 Due to the internal use of UTF-16 by WinAPI, unicode-getch only supports codepoints up to U+FFFF.
 This means that some characters, like the grinning face emoji (😀), return the replacement character code (0xefbfbd), while others, like the star and crescent emoji (☪), are supported.
-All Unicode characters with codepoints less than or equal to U+FFFF are supported.
+All Unicode characters with codepoints less than or equal to U+FFFF are supported by the WinAPI functions used thus also by unicode-getch.

 ## Contributing
 If you want to contribute to unicode-getch, feel free to fork the project and create a [pull request](https://github.com/anic17/unicode-getch/pulls) with the changes you want to do, describing the changes you made.